Errec/origin-dev/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 {
-"body": "IT services and consultancy from us are focused on creating tailor-made digital solutions for unique needs.
+"body": "IT services and consultancy from us are focused on creating digital solutions for unique needs.
 In other words, it is committed to realizing real value for user experience, efficiency, and transparency in every project.
 Our in-house experts work with you to gain a better understanding of your business, giving you insight and guidance into maximizing the potential of your software.
 Whether you need a full-scale web application, an API, or just some components, we are here to provide you with whatever may be required for your business to move forward.", "heading": "Our mission"
 }

+## TODO

+- [] Add extra design @ about tbn page(keyboard image?)
+- [] Improve blog text output for code text boxes
+- [] organize components
+- [] error boundaries - erro components for the users
+- [] improve 404 layout
+- [] testing
+- [] phone input - countries
+- [] form backend, improve validation
+- [] organize files, folderds
+- [] remove sanity from root
+- [] organize css variables
+- [] add real assets and text
+- [] add text limit in some fields
+- [] documentation
+- [] image/videos optimization
+- [] apply zod to the rest os schemas/types
+- [] zustand?
+- [] docker
+- [] ci/cd
+- [] setup email
+- [] sanity admin route